-While many preschools pride themselves in their “pre-reading” or “pre-math” curriculum, Montessori preschool children actually learn to write, read and do arithmetic into the thousands, while in preschool.
-They do so joyfully, with activities they choose, such as drawing pictures and writing stories about them, or participating in a small group addition exercise with the Golden Bead materials.
+Montessori preschool children learn to write, read and understand mathematics while in preschool.
+They do so joyfully, with activities they choose, including drawing pictures, writing stories, or participating in small group exercises.
 The work Montessori 5-year-olds do is astounding.

 Most play-based programs segregate children by age into the 2’s, 3’s and 4’s, and so on.
 Montessori preschools instead group 3 to 5-year-olds into one class.
 A child stays with the same teacher for two years.
 This builds a strong, family-like community, with lasting relationships between child and teacher, and friendships between children of different ages.
 Young children look up to and learn from older ones; while the 5-year-olds gain confidence as they become classroom leaders and mentors for their younger peers.